zbf1991/zbf1991.github.io/_pages/about.md

 # 🔥 News
-- *2025.09*: &nbsp;🎉🎉 One paper has accept  by TIP!
+- *2025.09*: &nbsp;🎉🎉 One paper has accept  by TNNLS!
 Congratulations for Jin Wang!
 - *2025.03*: &nbsp;🎉🎉 One paper has accept  by TIP!
 Congratulations for Pangjian!
 - *2025.02*: &nbsp;🎉🎉 One paper has accept  by TPAMI!
 - *2024.12*: &nbsp;🎉🎉 One paper has accept  by AAAI 2025!
 Congratulations for Tang hao!